Martin-Bohring/fixieSpec/README.md

 Not to far back in time there were no free CI offerings available.
 Boy have things changed by now (and no I have not lived in a cave for 10 years).

-There are the following contenders that offer free CI for open source projects:
+There are the following contenders I know of that offer free CI for open source projects:

 - [http://codebetter.com/codebetter-ci/](http://codebetter.com/codebetter-ci/ "Codebetter Teamcity")
 - [https://travis-ci.org/](https://travis-ci.org/ "Travis")